AntonioPeinado/git-course/08-workflow.md

 When working in a software project, the first thing that should be done is to identify `which task` should be completed after a set deadline.

-After those task are identified they can be assigned to or taken by different team members, to minimize conflicts it is important to do so with care and avoid that multiple members are working simultaneously on the same pieces of code.
+After those tasks are identified they can be assigned to or taken by different team members, to minimize conflicts it is important to do so with care and avoid that multiple members are working simultaneously on the same pieces of code.

 For that you can use `feature branches`.
 A feature brach will represent a specific task, and ideally only one developer will be working on it.
 For example, if the task is implementing a menu, we would create a feature branch menu, called `feature/menu`.
 Note that the name is just a convention, you could have called it `f-menu`, the important thing here is that you and your team share an strategy for naming the branches.